The best food experiences in Buenos Aires for American travelers go far beyond steak — although the steak is excellent.

-What stays with people is usually something smaller and more personal: a kitchen that smells like chimichurri, a glass of Malbec poured without ceremony, a meal they cooked themselves with someone who’s been making these dishes their whole life.
+What many visitors remember most is something smaller and more personal: a kitchen that smells like chimichurri, a glass of Malbec poured without ceremony, and a meal they helped cook themselves with someone who has been making these dishes for years.

-This guide is for travelers from the U.S. who want that kind of experience — not just a good restaurant, but a genuine evening in Buenos Aires that’s worth remembering.
+This guide is for travelers from the U.S. who want more than a good restaurant: a genuine Buenos Aires food experience that feels personal, local, and worth remembering.

 A few things make Buenos Aires unusually well-suited for visitors from the United States right now.